simeonvar/vdi-sim/README.md

 1,0,1,0,1,0,0,1
 ....

-Vdi-sim reads the traces file and makes decisions of whether or how to consolidate the vDI servers so as to save power.
+Vdi-sim reads the traces file and makes decisions of whether or how to consolidate the VDI servers so as to save power.
 A very naive approach is to fully migrate all VMs when there are enough resources in the destination host(s) and power off a VDI server.

 There are a few questions to be answered:

 Q1.
 Is it worthwhile to migrate?
 If more VMs are to be waken up and to turn into acitve, then the destination host(s) do not have cacpacity to host them any more.
 In this case, we may have to power on the original host and migrate them back again?
 If we know the VMs become active soon, can we make smarter decisions so that we save network bandwidth and migration downtime?
 Vdi-sim enables different policies, e.g., aggressive ones such as migrate VMs whenever possible, or mild policies such as only migrate whenever there is enough room of resource in the destination host to allow the resource consumption to grow.